amouhadi/weather/README.md

 # weather
-Using the API provided by http://openweathermap.org/ to creat an app for showing current weather and 5days forcast weather.
+Using the API provided by http://openweathermap.org/ to create an app for showing current weather of any city in US and 5days forecast weather.

 to run this project make sure you installed node.js on your machine
 ```